nurannisaa/nurannisaa/README.md

-## Hi, I'm Annisa! 👋
+## 👋 Hi, I'm Annisa! 👋
-### About Me 😄
+### ✨ About Me ✨

-I am graduated from Bandung Institute of Technology majoring in Water Resources Engineering and Management.
-I am currently working as a consultant assistant working in the irrigation sector.
-Somehow I really enjoy working with data and I'm currently studying data science in general.
+I am graduated from Bandung Institute of Technology with Bachelor's degree and now working as a consultant assistant working in the irrigation sector.
+Currently, I'm trying to expand my knowledge and upgrade my skills by learning data science.
+I really enjoy the process of working with data and exploring new things from the process of analyzing data.
+I await the opportunity to work as a data scientist and do more cool stuff in the future!

-I publish my personal project here.
-If you find anything wrong in my publications or you have any suggestions for me, please kindly inform me :)
+I publish my personal project related to data science here.
+If you find anything odd in my publications or you have any suggestions for me, kindly contact me directly 😄

-Write to me : linkedin.com/in/nurannisaachmad
+### 📫 How to reach me 📫
+e-mail : nurannisaachmad10@gmail.com
+LinkedIn : www.linkedin.com/in/nurannisaachmad

 <!--
 **nurannisaa/nurannisaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.